make-all/tuya-local/DEVICES.md

 - MultiIR MIR-TE100-TY temperature and humidity sensor
 - Nedis ZBSD10WT door/window sensor
 - Nedis ZBSC10WT temperature and humidity sensor
+- Temperature and humidity sensor with alarm feature
 - ZTH08ZTU temperature and humidity sensor

 NOTE: this project does not intend to expand the scope to support non-Tuya